rev-net/memo/pitch.md

 ## Thesis

-We've got 10 game changing projects ready to use revnets, including the fee-collecting project of the Juicebox V4 protocol.
-We need to make sure they are all wildly successful, delivering revnets as the clear vision of how wealth will be most productively created and distributed in our future characterized by digital networks and cryptographic identities.

-We think revnets can power millions of startups to become global movements, high net-worth interconnected economies, and retail-owned brands that outcompete traditional private alternatives.
+Revnets can power millions of startups to become global movements, high net-worth interconnected economies, and retail-owned brands that outcompete traditional private alternatives.
+Revnets should help organizations compete and win.

-If we're right, the open internet will win _because_ it best serves creatives, builders, investors, and consumers alike.
-The prosperity of open cryptocurrency economies, social media platforms, and AI models – who each benefit from mass consumer interaction as much as consumers benefit from being a part of them – is bright.
+This mean the open internet will win _because_ it best serves creatives, builders, investors, and consumers alike.

 We're open to partners who can help propel this thesis forward.

 ## Revnet Research Group (RRG)

-We'r starting a dedicated Revnet Research Group (RRG) LLC to support the revnet ecosystem and help it interface with conventional tech and finance sectors.
+We're starting a dedicated Revnet Research Group (RRG) LLC to support the revnet ecosystem and help it interface with conventional tech and finance sectors.

 We think it's important for RRG to set an example of how a corporate entity can be successful as a scoped subcomponent of a public onchain revnet structure, in this case [$REV (see below)](#rev).

 ### RRG Mission

 Encourage the growth and sustainability of open internet economies – large and small – through revnets.
 We're shooting for $1 billion of assets locked in revnets in 4 years.

+In the short term, we've got 10 game changing projects ready to use revnets, including the fee-collecting project of the Juicebox V4 protocol.
+We need to make sure they are all wildly successful, delivering revnets as the clear vision of how wealth will be most productively created and distributed in our future characterized by digital networks and cryptographic identities.

 ### Bottom line